10 Travel News Sites That Inspire Getaway Planning Right Now

 This kind of weather locks up the city, and for a time, the only things moving were snow plows.
 And while the streams and Potomac River filled with the melting white stuff, I took this opportunity to “travel” elsewhere.

-Here are 10 sites that helped me escape this winter wonderland.
+Here are 10 travel news sites that helped me escape this winter wonderland.

 If you’re looking for a nearly endless selection of travel opportunities, look no further than Airbnb.